03/07/2019 Nutrition and Recipes

 While there are many factors contributing to the rise of cardiovascular disease, there are a few important countermeasures to take note of.
 According to the American Heart Association, habits such as regular exercise, a healthy diet, and not smoking are the most important preventive measures through which to prevent heart disease.

 Keeping your heart healthy is imperative to feeling your best.
-It is therefore wise to include a robust amount of blueberries in your diet as part of your path to a healthy heart.
+It is therefore wise to include a robust amount of blueberries in your diet as part of your path to a healthy heart and reduce your risk of cardiovascular disease.

 6. Macular Degeneration